1. Choose a Name for Your LLC

 2. File Articles of Organization

 An Ohio LLC is created by filing Articles of Organization with the Ohio Secretary of State.
 The articles must include: the LLC's name and address; the name, address, and signature of the LLC’s registered agent; and the dissolution date, if any.
-The articles must be filed by postal mail.
+The articles can be filed online or by postal mail.
 The filing fee is $125.

 3. Appoint a Registered Agent